2027 Men's Rugby World Cup

-The below table shows the qualified teams as of 28 April 2022:

-Bidding
+South Africa are the two-time defending champions, after beating New Zealand in the 2023 final.

+Hong Kong will make their Men's Rugby World Cup debut.

+Host selection and bidding

-World Rugby is hoping to award the bids for both the 2027 and 2031 men's World Cups (along with the bids for the 2025 and 2029 women's World Cups) by May 2022.
+World Rugby was hoping to award the bids for both the 2027 and 2031 men's World Cups (along with the bids for the 2025 and 2029 Women's World Cups) by May 2022.
 The process of talking to prospective nations began in February 2021 with the formal candidate process commencing three months later.
-Finalists will be evaluated in February 2022.
+Finalists were evaluated in February 2022.

-As of June 2019, Argentina, Australia and Russia had declared their interest in hosting the 2027 Rugby World Cup, but Argentina withdrew their bid in April 2020, leaving two bidders.
+By June 2019, Argentina, Australia and Russia had declared their interest in hosting the 2027 Rugby World Cup, but Argentina withdrew their bid in April 2020, leaving two bidders.
 There was speculation that the United States and South Africa would be interested in hosting the event, but the South African Rugby Union has stated that it would not be bidding for the 2027 World Cup.

 World Rugby chairman Bill Beaumont suggested in late 2018 that the host of the Rugby World Cup following the 2023 event in France could be an emerging nation.
-World Rugby CEO Brett Gosper also suggested in 2019 that World Rugby may bid the 2027 and 2031 World Cups together (as they did with England 2015 and Japan 2019), so that they could make “a bolder decision and a traditional decision.”
-The hosts for the 2027 and 2031 tournaments will be revealed in May 2022.
+World Rugby CEO Brett Gosper also suggested in 2019 that World Rugby may bid the 2027 and 2031 World Cups together (as they did with England 2015 and Japan 2019), so that they could make "a bolder decision and a traditional decision."
+The hosts for the 2027 and 2031 tournaments were to be revealed in May 2022.

-The fact that three consecutive World Cups (England 2015, Japan 2019, and France 2023) will have occurred in the northern hemisphere made the southern hemisphere countries considered the favourites.
+The fact that three consecutive World Cups (England 2015, Japan 2019, and France 2023) occurred in the Northern Hemisphere made the Southern Hemisphere countries considered the favourites.

 On 12 May 2022, it was announced that Australia would host the 2027 Rugby World Cup.

 Announced bidders

 Australia

 Rugby Australia announced on 13 December 2017 that Australia would bid for the 2027 Rugby World Cup.
-Australia has previously hosted the 1987 Rugby World Cup together with New Zealand, as well as the 2003 Rugby World Cup on its own.
+Australia has previously hosted the inaugural 1987 Rugby World Cup together with New Zealand, as well as the 2003 Rugby World Cup on its own.